lezneklihp/dsend_project_4/README.md

 ### Metrics

 From a technical perspective, this problem is a multilabel classification task on a sparse, imbalanced dataset.
 The dataset becomes sparse as I one-hote encode the categorical characteristics of each tree into dummy variables.
-Since accuracy scores on imbalanced datasets are not reliable enough, I take both precision and recall with the F-measure into account.
+Since accuracy scores on imbalanced datasets are not reliable enough, I take both precision and recall via the F-measure into account.
 In addition, I use the integral under the precision-recall curve (AUC) as a second metric in case the F1 score cannot help in judging the performance of a classification algorithm.

 # Analysis<a name="Analysis"></a>

-Imbalanced classification problem.
-How can the health condition of trees be objectively categorized.
-F-1 score for each health condition.

-- Analysis

-Steps taken:
- 1. EDA: Imbalanced classes.
- Data description about NaN values.
-No duplicate data.
-Answers to descriptive questions.
+I took the following steps.

+### 1. Step: Load datasets

+The raw datasets included the New York Tree Census data and shapefiles of both the streets and boroughs of New York City.
+I pulled the Tree Census data directly via an [API of NYC Open Data](https://data.cityofnewyork.us/Environment/2015-Street-Tree-Census-Tree-Data/uvpi-gqnh).
+Further, I converted the shapefiles of New York City to the World Geodetic System from 1984, i.e., the current standard coordinate reference system for longitudinal and latitudinal geographic data.

+### 2. Step: Exploratory data analysis

+Since the Tree Census data also offered geographical information on each street tree, I splitted the descriptive part of my analysis into a profile report and a geographical analysis of the data.

+I generated a profile report of the Tree Census data with Pandas Profiling.
+The report indicated that there was no duplicated data.
+It also showed that the Tree Census data included several fields which I would not require for my analysis.
+I noted those fields down and focused on other fields which I wanted to understand better, including the diameter and species of street trees.
+With the description of the dataset (which I mentioned at the problem statement already) at hand, I already knew that missing data would always refer to dead trees or stumps.
+Hence, I replaced missing values accordingly.

+For the geographical anaylsis I wanted answers to the following questions:
+- How many streets trees exist in New York?
+- Which street trees exist?
+- In which condition are New York's street trees?
+- Which street trees might need to be removed?

+I finally dropped those columns which I considered irrelevant for answering the problem statement and saved the dataset to a new .csv file.

+### 3. Step: Feature engineering

  2. Feature Engineering:
  New feature.
 One-hot encoding.

-### 3. Step: Modelling
+### 4. Step: Modelling

 After loading the preprocessed data, I checked the distribution of the targets (see figure).
 Given the class imbalance of the three targets, I decided to split the modelling step into two phases of trying out several classifiers and evaluating those experiments with the F1 score.
-In case of similar F1 scores, I would further take the AUC (area under the curve) in terms of the average precision score into account.
+In case of similar F1 scores, I would further take the AUC in terms of the average precision score into account.

 **Figure 0: Distribution of Targets**